porres/pd-else/README.md

 ###   About ELSE

-This version of ELSE needs **Pd 0.52-1* or above.
+This version of ELSE needs **Pd 0.52-1** or above.

 ELSE is a big library of externals that extends the performance Pure Data (Pd) - Miller S. Puckette's realtime computer music environment (download Pd from: http://msp.ucsd.edu/software.html).

 ELSE provides a cohesive system for computer music, it also serves as a basis for an Live Electronics Tutorial by the same author, yours truly, Alexandre Torres Porres.
+This library's repository resides at <https://github.com/porres/pd-else/>.
 This tutorial is also found as part of the download of the ELSE library.
-This library's repository resides at <https://github.com/porres/pd-else/>.

-​Note that the downloads of ELSE also contain a "Live Eletronics Tutorial" as part of the package (as mentioned above).
 Look for the 'Live-Electronics-Tutorial' folder inside it and also check its README on how to install it.

-​Note that you can also download Camomile with support for ELSE externals, see https://github.com/emviveros/Camomile-ELSE/releases/
+​Note that you can also download Camomile with support for ELSE externals, see <https://github.com/emviveros/Camomile-ELSE/releases>.

+​ELSE is also part of the <https://github.com/timothyschoen/PlugData> project, which loads Pd as a standalone or VST with a revamped GUI.

 ​This project is still in an experimental phase (currently at a 'release candidate' phase), where  changes may occur and backwards compatibility is not guaranteed until a final and more stable release is available.